T-Soni/Myntra_NOVA/README.md

 # Myntra_NOVA
-Repository for the community platform and public/ private wishlist feature for Myntra Hackerramp
+Repository for the community platform and public/ private wishlist features for Myntra Hackerramp